pg-space/panspace/README.md

   -h, --help            show this help message and exit -k, --kmer KMER       kmer size, the FCGR will be of size (2^kmer,2^kmer).
 Default 6 --path-fcgr PATH_FCGR
                         directory where to save fcgr generated.
-A subfolder for each specie will be created inside. if not provided data/fcgr-<kmer>mer will be created
+A subfolder for each specie will be created inside.
+If not provided data/fcgr-<kmer>mer will be created --path-tarfile PATH_TARFILE
-  --path-tarfile PATH_TARFILE
                         path to tarfile with one or several fasta files --dir-tarfiles DIR_TARFILES
                         path to directory with tarfiles, each tarfile should contain one or several fasta files.
-Used only if --dir-tarfiles is not provided
-  -w, --workers WORKERS
+Used only if --dir-tarfiles is not provided -w, --workers WORKERS
                         number of workers to use with ThreadPoolExecutor in case --dir-tarfile is provided.
 ```